Why a Lender Would Protect a Mining Claim

 The mortgagee, if the mortgaged property or part thereof consists of unpatented mining claims, may perform the annual labor or improvement, or pay the maintenance fees required by law to prevent the forfeiture of the claim, and the amount expended for that purpose shall be an additional debt secured by the mortgage, and included in the judgment of foreclosure.

-This provision applies specifically to unpatented mining claims, not to residential or commercial real estate.
-Arizona's mining heritage means these situations still arise, particularly in rural parts of the state where mineral rights carry real value.
+Arizona's mining heritage means these situations still arise, especially in rural parts of the state where mineral rights carry real value.
 For families with mining interests as part of their estate, understanding how mortgages interact with claim maintenance is important for succession planning.